iocusFati/prozorro-procurement-analysis/README.md

 ---

-## 🔍 Глибокий огляд
+## 🔍 Deep Dive

-### 📊 Динаміка закупівель
+### 📊 Procurement Dynamics

-Після стабільного зростання у 2022–2024 роках, у 2025 році відбувається різкий спад:
+After steady growth in 2022–2024, 2025 sees a sharp decline:

-- витрати: **−24%**
+- spending: **−24%**
-- кількість лотів: **−8.5%**
+- number of lots: **−8.5%**

-Це свідчить про зміну ринкових умов або бюджетної політики після періоду відновлення.
+This points to a shift in market conditions or budget policy following the recovery period.

 ---

-### 🏗 Структура витрат
+### 🏗 Spending Structure

-Ринок має високу концентрацію у кількох категоріях.
+The market shows a high concentration in a few categories.

-Топ-3 категорії:
+Top 3 categories:

-- **Будівельні роботи (Construction work)**
+- **Construction work**
-- **Нафтопродукти та енергоресурси (Petroleum products, fuel, electricity and other energy sources)**
+- **Petroleum products, fuel, electricity and other energy sources**
-- **Допоміжні транспортні послуги (Supporting and auxiliary transport services)**
+- **Supporting and auxiliary transport services**

-Разом вони формують **72% усіх витрат**, з яких:
+Together they account for **72% of total spending**, of which:

-- **55% припадає на будівельні роботи**
+- **55% comes from construction work**

-Це означає, що саме ці категорії визначають загальну динаміку ринку.
+This means these categories largely determine the overall market dynamics.

 <p align="center">
   <img width="637" height="393" src="https://github.com/user-attachments/assets/8aa8924b-0976-4469-8a5f-81bc6182470e" />